zkoss/zkdoc/zk_component_ref/Navbar.md

 ## Autoclose

-By default only a single `nav`-element is open at any time - automatically closing other `nav`-elements which are not on the current open path.
+{% include versionSince\| 8.0.4 %} By default only a single `nav`-element is open at any time - automatically closing other `nav`-elements which are not on the current open path.
 This behavior can be disabled setting `autoclose="false"`, which keeps nav elements open until they are clicked again by the user.

 ``` xml
     <navbar orient="vertical" autoclose="false">